 While death metal’s roots lie primarily in Florida, north of the border’s Gorguts were creating their own sickening brew.
-Letting the likes of Cannibal Corpse and Morbid Angel know they hadn’t cornered the market in extremely technical aural destruction, 91’s Considered Dead and ’93’s The Erosion Of Sanity still sound vital a quarter of a century later.
-In recent years - and with a largely revamped lineup - they have pursued a far more avant-garde direction, and in doing so thrillingly challenged conceptions of what death metal is, though it’s hard to beat the sheer savagery of this relentless collection.
+Letting the likes of Cannibal Corpse and Morbid Angel know they hadn’t cornered the market in extremely technical aural destruction, ’91s Considered Dead and ’93s The Erosion Of Sanity still sound vital.
+In recent years – and with a largely revamped line-up – they have pursued a far more avant-garde direction, and in doing so thrillingly challenged conceptions of what death metal is, though it’s hard to beat the sheer savagery of this relentless collection.

 Not be confused with the big-haired cock rockers of the same name that rose to prominence during the same era, Slaughter were one of the earliest bands to introduce death metal flourishes to their punk-inflected thrashy wares.
-Briefly featuring Death’s Chuck Schuldiner in their ranks, a brace of [predominantly demo] material is available for those willing to look for it, though they only managed to squeeze out one full-length.
-That that full-length is the seminal Strappado is at least some consolation, which rightfully should be included in any and all thrash Top 20 lists.
+Briefly featuring Death’s Chuck Schuldiner in their ranks, a brace of (predominantly demo) material is available for those willing to look for it, though they only managed to squeeze out one full-length.
+That the LP is the seminal Strappado is at least some consolation, which rightfully should be included in any and all thrash Top 20 lists.

 Though 2007’s Minus The Herd is bookended by arguably the two finest songs in their repertoire, it is the glorious chaos that comprises fourth full-length Cursed that stands as Ion Dissonance’s pivotal release.
 Birthed of the same scene as Beneath The Massacre, their Meshuggah-esque fretboard abuse and brain-knotting rhythms leave zero space for catching breath/figuring out how to pogo along in time.
 With quirky song titles that belie the ferocity behind them, there is something almost gleeful to their utter disregard for personal safety, and Cursed really does feel like an attack on all fronts.

-Formed in 1991, 2018’s Meditations will be Kataklysm’s 13th full-length.
-To claim that they have consistently delivered the goods would be misleading, since several of their albums have failed to hit the mark, but when they’re on form they’re a death metal band to be reckoned with.
+To claim that Kataklysm have consistently delivered the goods would be misleading, since several of their albums have failed to hit the mark, but when they’re on form they’re a death metal band to be reckoned with.
 Having shifted further into melodic territory over the past decade, Shadows & Dust captures them at their best.
 Maintaining the aggression and power of their more brutal earlier works with finely honed melodic flourishes, every track hits home hard, and Years Of Enlightenment / Decades Of Darkness is just about the perfect closer.